 10. Changes in micro-climate

 11. Increased potential for parasites and diseases in livestock, wildlife, and crops.

 12. Depletion of aquafers

 Installation of pivot irrigation systems typically subject the land to plowing and the loss of a year-round vegetative cover.
-They come at the cost of lost resilient, perennial vegetation that increases water infiltration, retains of soil moisture, and reduces wind speed across the soil surface.
+They come at the cost of lost resilient, perennial vegetation that increases water infiltration, retains soil moisture, and reduces wind speed across the soil surface.